-- I have a degree in Literature and I love to read when I’m not crocheting; my all time favourite book is Gone with the Wind by Margaret Mitchell.
+- I have a degree in Literature and I love to read; my all time favourite book is Gone with the Wind by Margaret Mitchell.
 You can see some of my reading recommendations in my Amazon Store if you are looking for something new.

 - My favourite drink is tea but my favourite tipple is probably a rhubarb gin with elderflower tonic.

 I have really enjoyed designing crochet patterns for magazines including; Simply Crochet Magazine, Crochet Now Magazine, Your Crochet and Knitting Magazine, LGC Knit and Crochet Magazine, Happily Hooked Magazine (US), iLikeCrochet Magazine (US) and Too Yarn Cute e-Magazine (now sadly no longer available).
-If you are interested you can see a full list of my crafty accomplishments here.
+If you are interested you can see links to blog posts of features here.

 I am really happy to work on design projects with other designers or companies where I’m able.
 Please get in touch with me here if this is something you would like to do.